CharviBhake/WalletX/README.md

-# FintechPay — Production-Grade Payment System
+# WalletX — Production-Grade Payment System

 A Spring Boot payment system built with every pattern a fintech engineer needs on their resume.